bullet-db/bullet-db.github.io/docs/ui/usage.md

 !!! note "Default result display"

     If you choose the Show All Fields selection in the Output Data option, the results will default to the JSON data view.
 Otherwise, it defaults to the table.

+## Stream Raw Events

+A very simple but useful query is a query with a filter and a [Sliding Window of size 1](../ws/api/#sliding-reactive-windows).
+This query will run for the extent of your duration and stream back events that match your filters as they arrive:

+<iframe width="900" height="508" src="https://www.youtube.com/embed/y2Gzs27OjSw?autoplay=1&loop=1&playlist=y2Gzs27OjSw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+**Be careful** when you use this query to ensure that your filter is sufficient to avoid returning TOO many results too fast.
+If this occurs Bullet will kill your query because of rate limiting (the default rate limit is 500 records per second).

+## Tumbling Windows

+[Time-Based Tumbling Windows](../ws/api/#time-based-tumbling-windows) will return results every X seconds:

+<iframe width="900" height="508" src="https://www.youtube.com/embed/smy6jNfCVs4?autoplay=1&loop=1&playlist=smy6jNfCVs4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+This example groups-by "type" and computes a couple metrics for each 2 second window.

+## Additive Tumbling Windows

+[Additive tumbling windows](../ws/api/#additive-tumbling-windows) will also return results every X seconds, but the results will contain all the data collected since the beginning of the query:

+<iframe iframe width="900" height="508" src="https://www.youtube.com/embed/Lu7vSuv1NYA?autoplay=1&loop=1&playlist=Lu7vSuv1NYA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+In this example we compute bucket'ed frequency for the "probability" field.
+You can see from the scale of the Y axis that these computations are accumulated over the life of the query.

 ### Complex Filtering